padraigfl/music-sequencer/README.md

 1. (while still holding patterns on mobile) click the two patterns which you've edited, if on desktop now click the patterns button again

 You should hear a sequence where it plays the two patterns you've created in the sequence you've chained them.

+## Weird Technical Stuff

+## UI

+So the vast majority of what happens in this is dealt with via touch and click event on buttons which do specific actions onto the global state on the basis of that button's data attrbute values.
+As such, a large portion of the knowledge is contained within the HTML.

+In a perhaps ill-advised move, the UI is heavily built upon on specific component which handles all actions in the UI.
+The key actions are:
+- click events
+- multi-touch events
+- touch-events

+### System stuff

+In terms of system there are two key parts

+- the "Core": this is basically just your Redux style global store type deal, it processes each action triggered by the UI and passes the updates both back to the UI and out to the audio player
+- the "player": located in the Systems directory, this is a class object which handles everything related to Tone.js on the basis of what has occurred in the core.
+Each instance of the core is initialised with a player instance, as a result of this, the player is able to pass in custom actions into the core so the player behaviour can have a greater range of variety.

+The code in this component is currently pretty messy to handle all the edge cases, I'll probably split out specific versions later for readabilities sake.
+There is a separate context within the Components directory which handles an alternative means for multi touch actions on desktop devices.

+## Credits

+- HEAVILY influenced by Teenage Engineering's Pocket Operator series, with major concessions made to fit workflow to a 320px wide screen.
+These are all amazing and you should buy one (I recommend PO-32 as a starting point, alternatively any of the first 3 are really fun albeit not as powerful)
+- Tone.js https://github.com/Tonejs/Tone.js for saving me a ton of time and having good documentation and responses to issues over the years